Using Small Business Credit Cards

 For more information on the cards mentioned in this article, visit their specific review pages for our numerical scoring system.
 Here’s our best business credit cards list:

 All of these small business credit cards have a unique benefit for merchant customers.
 For example, Bank America has a travel rewards cards offering 3 for 1 points awarded when booking through their travel center.
 For companies where traveling is essential, cards like these can save small business owners serious money.
 This can improve not only the bottom line but also net working capital positions.

 Try Secured Business Credit Cards

-The typical credit card is considered unsecured, meaning they are not backed by any collateral.
-But secured cards are different.
+Typical credit cards are unsecured, meaning they are not backed by any collateral.
+However, secured cards are different.
 These cards are increasingly issued by small business owners to manage employee spend.
 Since the loans are collateralized, they have better rates than typical, unsecured credit cards.